The Insulation Investigation Mark as Favorite (3 Favorites)

 - Students may not throw the ice cubes to shatter them.

-- When completing the race, students will choose different methods to melt their ice cubes.
+- When conducting the race, students will choose different methods to melt their ice cubes.
 Some students may choose to rub their ice cubes rapidly back and forth on a rough surface such as carpet, while some students may use their body heat from their hands to melt the ice cube.
 Always be aware of what the students are doing and use good judgement if something is safe or appropriate.

 - After the race, discuss the strategies that worked well and the strategies that did not.
 Probe students to think about what happens scientifically.
 Discuss heating, cooling and phase changes.